Lease Incentives: Accounting Best Practices Under ASC 842

 Reporting Tenant Allowance as a Leasehold Improvement Under ASC 842

-The most common lease incentive in commercial real estate is a tenant improvement allowance (after that is a rent free period), which indicates improvements made to the space.
 In lease accounting, we refer to a tenant improvement allowance as a leasehold improvement.
-In its essence a leasehold improvement is a reimbursement payment from the lessor to the lessee to cover commercial real estate space renovations.
+Essentially, a leasehold improvement is a reimbursement payment from the lessor to the lessee to cover commercial real estate space renovations.
 This reimbursement requires the proper lease accounting treatment under ASC 842.

-First and foremost, we must determine who owns the leasehold improvement asset?
+First and foremost, we must determine who owns the leasehold improvement asset.
 Is it a lessee asset or a lessor asset?

 This chart outlines the methodology to make that assumption of asset ownership under the generally accepted accounting principles of ASC 842: